 When it comes to social media, there are two different types of executive leadership profiles: personal and business, otherwise known as a “corporate” profile.

 Personal profiles are exactly what they sound like—accounts that focus on the individual leader.
 These types of profiles typically include information about the executive’s work history, education, and accomplishments.
 Most often these types of profiles are located on platforms such as LinkedIn and Twitter- two of the ruling “business” social media platforms in the corporate space.

 Corporate profiles, on the other hand, focus on the organization as a whole.
 These accounts provide updates about the company, share blog posts and articles written by employees, and promote company culture, as well as educational content around what value the company brings to the table.

-The best Executive Leadership Profile Management strategy will likely include personal and corporate profiles.
+The best Executive Leadership Profile Management strategy for social media will likely include personal and corporate profiles.
 Why?
 Because it gives you the ability to reach a wider audience with your message while still providing valuable content for current and future customers.

 How to Create a Personal Executive Leadership Profile

 The first step to creating a personal executive leadership profile is to choose the right platform.
 LinkedIn is often the best choice for personal executive leadership profiles because it’s a professional network where people are already looking for new business connections.

 Once you’ve created your profile, optimizing it is an integral part of creating a successful campaign around your executive profile.
 Let’s go over a few of the most important aspects of profile optimization:

 Updating your executive profile is the first step.
 You’ll want to ensure that your work history, education, awards and recognition, and profile or cover photos are up to date with the most recent information available.